 Cherry tomatoes from finger food veg platters =

-Use in salads or spaghetti sauce.
-Or preserve to use as a tomato sauce later on in the year.
+Spaghetti sauce or addition to salads.
+Or preserve and freeze to use as tomato sauce later on in the year.

 Instructions here: january-make-even-more-of-the-food-you-buy-by-reincarnating-it.html

-Left-over root vegetables like turnips, carrots and potatoes =
+Left-over root vegetables like turnips, parsnips, carrots and potatoes =

-Roast and serve as a side dish with meatloaf or other meat dish.
+Roast and serve as a side dish with meatloaf or fish dish.

-Left-over vegetables like brussel sprouts, carrots, celery and peppers =
+Left-over vegetables like brussel sprouts, broccoli, carrots, celery and peppers =

 Left-over tortilla chips, salsa, sour cream and cheeses =